-If you have been made an offer of a study place, and for unforeseen circumstances you cannot attend at the start of your course, you may ask to defer your place to the next admission point.
+If we have offered you a study place, and for unforeseen circumstances you cannot attend at the start of your course, you can ask to defer your entry to the next admission point.

 You can request a deferral through your original online application, by clicking on the "Request Deferral" link in the "Your Applications" section.
 Your request will be forwarded to the academic selectors for a decision.
 Please note that a change of start date is at the discretion of the University.
 It is not automatically given and you may be asked to make a new application.

 You can defer your application a maximum of two times.
 If want to defer for a third time we will ask you to re-apply.